DrogrinHunter/memory_masters_memory_game/README.md

 * The time countdown when it reaches 0 did not stop the game.
     * In the JS code, where I added the startCountDown function, I had a typo where it said "time.gameOver()" instead of "this.gameOver()"

+## Deployment
+This project has been developed in GitPod IDE, committed to git and pushed to GitHub.
+The Master Branch is the only branch used for development in this project.

+The following steps were taken to deploy Memory Master's Memory Game to GitHub pages from the GitHub repository:

+* Log into GitHub.
+* Select DrogrinHuinter/memory_masters_memory_game from the list of repositories.
+* From the repository menu, click "Settings".
+* Scroll down to the "GitHub Pages" section (the page will automatically open "Options" after opening the "Settings").
+* Under "Source", select "Master Branch" from the drop-down menu.
+* This will update the page and then deploy the website.
+* Once the page has refreshed, scroll back down to "GitHub Pages" section and there will be a URL for you to distribute to others - https://drogrinhunter.github.io/memory_masters_memory_game/ <br>

+#### Cloning The Repository
+To clone Memory Master's Memory Game, follow the below steps:
+* Go to the repository via [this link]("https://github.com/DrogrinHunter/memory_masters_memory_game.git").
+* Click on the green "Code" button under the repository name.
+* Copy the clone URL.
+* Open the IDE of your choice.
+* Open the terminal and change the current working directory to the location where you want to store the cloned directory.
+* Using `git clone`, paste the URL from the repository you want to clone and click "enter" or "return".
+This will create a local clone of the project. <br>

 ## Project Credits & Acknowledgements
 * All images have been obtained from [SVG Repo]("https://www.svgrepo.com/") which is a website that you can get copyright free images.
 * The key concepts of HTML, CSS and JS have been learnt from the Code Institue course materials and read further materials from [Mozilla Developer Network]("https://developer.mozilla.org/en-US/docs/Web/JavaScript") and [Eloquent Javascript]("https://eloquentjavascript.net").